diogogomesaraujo/diogogomesaraujo/README.md

 ###

-<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at FCUP.<br><br>- I'm interested in like cryptography, functional programming, distributed systems, algorithms and compilers,<br>- I'm currently in the first year of my master's degree,<br>- In my free time I also like to do bouldering, run and listen to music.</p>
+<p align="left">My name is Diogo Gomes de Araújo and I am a CS Student at FCUP.<br><br>- I'm interested in like cryptography, functional programming, distributed systems, algorithms and compilers,<br>- I'm currently in the first year of my master's degree,<br>- In my free time I also like to run, boulder and listen to music.</p>

 ###